Doing the same thing over and over again expecting different results isn’t just a definition of insanity, it’s a symptom of a deeper problem.

 I’ve never had *a* drink.

-Like all the days I spent eating foods that nourished me in ways that nourished me, only to have a glass of wine after work and decide “screw this” and fly into to binge like the world was about to run out of pizza and ice cream and coffee rolls and alcohol.
+Like all the days I spent eating foods that nourished me in ways that nourished me, only to have a glass of wine after work and decide “screw this” and fly into a binge like the world was about to run out of pizza and ice cream and coffee rolls and alcohol.

 I hadn’t just been here before.
 This was where I lived.
 In broken hope and anguish, always wondering why I couldn’t just get my shit together.